periscopic/EaselFL/README.md

 * MouseOver, MouseOut, MouseClick (etc) are tested using the shape of a displayobject, not alpha of pixel as in EaselJS (partially or fully transparent areas may behave differently).
-* Flash will not capture mouse events on areas of its stage that are completely transparent.
 * Flash does not receive mouse events through overlayed html objects (although the stage.onMouseMove handler will fire, and stage.mouseX, and stage.mouseY are updated).